satyanarayana25/Fraud-detection/README.md

 Charged-off: Applicant has not paid the instalments in due time for a long period of time, i.e. he/she has defaulted on the loan. <br>

 Loan rejected: The company had rejected the loan (because the candidate does not meet their requirements etc.).
 Since the loan was rejected, there is no transactional history of those applicants with the company and so this data is not available with the company (and thus in this dataset).<br>

+<h2>Results Expected </h2>
+1.)
+Mention the problem statement and the analysis approach briefly. <br> 2.)
+Explain the results of univariate, bivariate analysis etc. in business terms. <br>
+3.)
+Include visualisations and summarise the most important results in the presentation. <br>